 - Speak clearly.
-Carrus speech-language pathologists often are called to help stroke patients relearn how to use language or develop alternative means of communication.
+Carrus speech-language pathologists are often called to help stroke patients relearn how to use language or develop alternative means of communication.
 Language disorders addressed include difficulty remembering words to losing the ability to speak, read, or write.

 - Improve cognitive function.
 A stroke or other health condition can impair a patient’s cognitive function.
-Language rehabilitation specialists at Carrus use a variety of specialized therapeutic techniques to assist these patients with comprehension.
+Language rehabilitation specialists at Carrus use a variety of specialized therapeutic techniques to assist patients with comprehension.

 - Develop problem-solving strategies.
 Speech-language therapy also helps patients develop problem-solving strategies and social skills to cope with the long-term effects of language disorders.
 This may include the use of symbol boards or sign language.

 - Improve conversations.
-Conversational coaching and rehearsal, as well as the use of prompts or cues to remember specific words may also benefit Carrus Rehabilitation Hospital patients.
+Conversational coaching and rehearsal, as well as the use of prompts or cues to remember specific words, may also benefit Carrus Rehabilitation Hospital patients.

 Video: Common Misconceptions About Speech Therapy